alikifah/AsyncWaiter/README.md

     public static async Task Main()
     {
-        // first, we call the method supplied with the callback _ = Task.Run( ()=>  RequestValue(onvalueReceived));
+        // first, we call the method supplied with the callback asynchronously in order not to block the main thread _ = Task.Run( ()=>  RequestValue(onvalueReceived));

         // then we wait for the "waiter.Receive" to be called or for MAX_TIME_TO_WAIT_MS to run out